Visiting the Dead Sea

-Lunch service was slow…definitely the slowest of any place we have been, so by the time Suman and I had made it to the sea, the red flag was flying to indicate the water was too rough to enter.
+Lunch service was slow…definitely the slowest of any place we have been.
+As a result, by the time Suman and I had made it to the sea, the red flag was flying to indicate the water was too rough to enter.
 I was surprised to see the caution used for a one foot surf, but so be it.

-Margaret and Syreeta were able to get in briefly while the flag flew yellow.
+Margaret and Syreeta were able to get in briefly while the yellow flag flew.
 Afterward, they covered themselves in mud that was in a bowl by the sea.
 Suman joined them.
-I decided to skip this activity.
+I skipped this activity.
 First, with the wind, it was cold out!
 Second, several people surrounded the mud bowl, and it didn’t seem terribly peaceful to me.

 I just hoped for a chance to go in the sea in the morning and to scoop up some of its magic mud from its bottom then.
 After our short outing at the sea, we moved to the pool and hot tub.
 I’m not too fond of hot tubs, so I didn’t last long, but the other girls did.

 After sunset, we dressed for dinner.
 We brought nice dresses all the way from the States to Jordan because we had information that we couldn’t stay at the hotel without going to the New Year’s Eve Party.
 This apparently applied to the Kempinski Hotel and not ours, but we made the most of it anyway and donned our “formal wear”.